On the K\"ahler cone of irreducible symplectic orbifolds: The Kähler cone

-In the case where $X$ is projective, the fact that $R$ cannot be a limit of other extremal rays follows from application of the cone theorem (see e.g.~\cite[Theorem 7.38]{Debarre-hdAG}): Choosing $L\in\Pic(X)\cap \dC_X$, which satisfies $L\cdot R<0$, the pair $(X,\epsilon L)$ is klt for small $\epsilon$, and $R$ is $\epsilon L$-negative by the choice of $L$. \end{proof}
+It remains to prove the claim when $b_2(X)=4$.
+If the Picard rank of $X$ is 0 or 1, there is nothing to prove.
+If $\rk \Pic X=2$, then the Mori cone has two extremal rays and the claim is automatically verified. \end{proof}

-This provides another criterion for Kähler classes. \begin{defi}Given an irreducible symplectic orbifold $X$ endowed with a Kähler class $\omega$.
-Define $\cW_X^+\coloneqq \{D\in \cW_X\,|\, (D,\omega)_q>0\}$, i.e.~for every wall divisor, we choose the primitive representative in its line, which pairs positively with the Kähler cone. \end{defi} \begin{cor} Let $X$ be an irreducible symplectic orbifold such that either $X$ is projective or $b_2(X)\geq5$.
+\begin{defi}Given an irreducible symplectic orbifold $X$ endowed with a Kähler class $\omega$.
+Define $\cW_X^+\coloneqq \{D\in \cW_X\,|\, (D,\omega)_q>0\}$, i.e.~for every wall divisor, we choose the primitive representative intersecting (with respect to the BB form) positively any Kähler class. \end{defi} The following corollary gives another characterization of Kähler classes on irreducible symplectic orbifolds. \begin{cor} Let $X$ be an irreducible symplectic orbifold.
 Then